Toyohiko Kagawa: Three-dimensional forestry

 While studying at Princeton University, Kagawa read Tree Crops: A Permanent Agriculture by Joseph Russell Smith.
 Inspired by this book, he managed to persuade many of Japan's upland farmers during the 1930s that the solution to their soil erosion problem lay in widespread tree-planting.
 Kagawa also advised that they could receive further benefit if they planted crop trees, such as quick-maturing walnuts, to provide feed for their pigs.

 The planting of fruit and nut trees on farmland aims to conserve the soil, supply food for humans and provide fodder for animals, the three "dimensions" of his system.
 Kagawa was a forerunner of modern forest farming and an inspiration to Robert Hart who pioneered forest gardening in temperate climates.

 Legacy

 After his death, Kagawa was awarded the second-highest honor of Japan, induction in the Order of the Sacred Treasure.
 The Evangelical Lutheran Church in America commemorates him as a renewer of society on April 23; Kagawa is also honored with a feast day on the liturgical calendar of the Episcopal Church (USA) and on the Calendar of the Presbyterian Church (USA) on that day.
+The Washington National Cathedral erected a statue in his honor in the early 1970s, in the same aisle that features a statue of Martin Luther King Jr. and other notable figures.